Our department features an effective learning environment with close interactions

 The Bachelor of Science Degree in Mathematics consists of either the Mathematics major

-or three different concentrations: Mathematics Education, Statistics, and Actuarial
+or four different concentrations: Mathematics Education, Statistics, Actuarial Science,

-Science.
-See below for the core class requirements for the Mathematics major, which
+and Data Science.
+See below for the core class requirements for the Mathematics major,

 MATH 1910 - Calculus I